makeworld-the-better-one/fmrl/spec.md

 Servers never have to deal with these kinds of strings.

-## User Data
+## User Data or Status

-"User data" is all the information needed to display a full status for that user.
+"User data", or the status, is all the information needed to display a full status for that user.
 It's encoded in JSON.
 Every part of the the API sends out this kind of data, whether on its own for one user, or in an array, etc.

 In lieu of a proper JSON schema, here is an example layout of the data, with every valid field filled.